How has hot desert vegetation adapted to the climate?

 • Plants either have long root systems spread out wide or go deep into the ground to absorb water;

 • Plants have short life cycles.
 They germinate following rainfall, grow, flower and die within a short time, e.g. one year.
 This helps them avoid drought;

 • Some plants have spines to discourage animals from eating plants for water and reduce water loss through transpiration;

 • Many plants are slow-growing – this requires less energy.
 The plants don’t have to make as much food and, therefore, do not lose as much water.

 Some plants are succulents and store the water in their leaves, stems or roots.
 An example of this is the cactus.

 Cacti also have spines instead of leaves.
-These minimise surface are and helps reduce moisture loss through transpiration during the day.
+These minimise surface area and help reduce moisture loss through daily transpiration.
 The spines also protect the cacti from being eaten by animals.
 They also have a waxy coating on stems to help reduce water loss.

-Cacti have widespread root systems, located close to the surface that can collect water from a large area.
+Cacti have widespread root systems close to the surface that collect water from a large area.

 Use the images below to explore related GeoTopics.